Bradley Hall 352

 Ph.D., Curriculum and Instruction, English Education from Purdue University

-Currently Jeanne is teaching the four methods courses which make up the English Education program at Bradley University.
-Her appointment resides in the English department where she also teaches Freshman Composition and Young Adult Literature.
+Depending on the semester, Dr. Muzzillo teaches one or more of the four methods courses that make up the English Education program at Bradley University.
+Her appointment resides in the English Department where she also teaches Freshman Composition, Young Adult Literature, Study Abroad - Travel Writing in London, Introduction to Literature, and Business Communication.

 Recent publications include: